cloudmesh-community/book/chapters/preface/notation.md

 ## Figures

-Figures have a caption and can be refereed to in the epub simple with a number.
+Figures have a caption and can be refereed to in the ePub simple with a number.
 We show such a refernce pointer while refering to @fig:code-example.

 ![Figure example](images/code.png){#fig:code-example width=1in}